codespaces-mountain-division/gondola/POSTS_GUIDE.md

 # Posts Feature Guide

 This Rails application includes a complete blog post management system.
-This is only accessible to team members with the "Privateer" or "Pirate" roles in the role group; "Honest Sailors" will only be able to comment on posts.
+This is only accessible to team members with the "Privateer" or "Pirate" roles in the role group; "Honest Sailors" wan only create Comments on Posts.
 Here's how it works:

 ## Overview